-Goal: The national goal is 75%; for PY 2023, centers and regions have model-based goals for this measure.
+Goal: The national goal is 65%; for PY 2024, centers and regions have model-based goals for this measure.
 A model statistically adjusts each center's goal to account for factors beyond the operator's control (such as students' test scores at entry) that have been shown to impact their outcomes for this measure.
 The model aggregates the effects of the various factors for each center, and adjusts the national goal accordingly for that center, to set a center-specific goal.
-See Appendix 501 Introduction, Attachment 15: PY 2023 Academic Center-Level utilized in the models and for specific goals.
+See Appendix 501 Attachments, Attachment 14: PY 2024 Academic Center-Level Model-Based Goals and Worksheets, for a template of the factors utilized in the models and for specific goals.